modus-continens/docs/src/introduction.md

     run(f"apt-get install -y python${python_version}").
 ```

+### Multiple Images

 To build an image, the user specifies the target as a query to the build system.
-For example, the query `python("3.8", "fedora", "34")` builds an image with Python 3.8 installed on Fedora 34.
+For example, the query `python("3.8", "fedora", "34")` for the above script builds an image with Python 3.8 installed on Fedora 34.
 The user can specify a query with variables to build multiple images in parallel.
 For example, the query `python("3.8", "ubuntu", X), semver_geq(X, "18.04")` will build two images: `python("3.8", "ubuntu", "20.04")` and `python("3.8", "ubuntu", "18.04")`.

+### Multi-Stage Builds

 An important pattern of container builds is [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/).
 In multi-stage builds, data is transferred between several built images.
 For example, one image is used to compile the application, and the other is for deployment.
 In Modus, multi-stage builds are supported using the `::copy` operator (`::cd` changes the working directory of a container, `::arg` specifies environment variables of a command, `::cmd` sets the default executable):